-The financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS), as adopted by the European Union.
+The financial statements have been prepared in accordance international accounting standards and in conformity with the requirements of the Companies Act 2006 ("Adopted IFRSs").
 They have been prepared on a historical cost basis, except for the revaluation of financial instruments and Emissions Trading Allowances, as explained in the accounting policies below.